 Anyone who cannot perform some procedural step within the time limits stated in this document must make prior written request of the appropriate administrative officer for an extension before the time limit has been exceeded.
 Failure on the part of a complainant to observe any time limit or receive an extension shall be taken to mean that the student has abandoned his/her complaint, and no further action on the matter shall be allowed.
-Failure on the part of someone named and accused in a complaint to object to the complaint or to observe a time limit or receive an extension, shall be interpreted as an indication of that person's agreement with all statements in the complaint, provided he/she has been given a written copy of the complaint or grievance.
+Failure on the part of someone named and accused in a complaint to object to the complaint after the complaint has been referred to the appropriate administrative officer or to observe a time limit or receive an extension, shall be interpreted as an indication of that person's agreement with all statements in the complaint, provided he/she has been given a written copy of the complaint or grievance on a timely basis.